 The tools it takes to run the commerce are very different, whether it’s a WordPress-powered site or a custom-designed website.
 Customer segmentation, customer intelligence, and customer interaction automation tools are vital to creating an enterprise marketplace with high customer retention.

-Some tools make it easy for you to create your own marketplace.
+Some tools make it easy for you to create your marketplace.
 These are helpful marketplace builders, easy-to-use platforms that provide you with a place to post, engage, and meet with other sellers and help you grow your clients and find new ones along the way.

 However, remember that the ongoing digital transformation of retail business demands change and innovation.
 As you adjust to a constantly changing global market and feedback from the customers, we recommend re-examining the way you do business and what tools and activities are required to work successfully.

-Think of Business Operation Model
+Think of a Business Operation Model

 It’s a visual representation of a company’s current strategy and future projections.